logiclogue/jordanlord.co.uk/src/blog/6502-part-1-zx-spectrum-display.md

 the screen to addresses 0x3FFE and 0x3FFF respectively.

 In order to draw the mouse position on the screen, we have to calculate a few different things.
-We have to calculate the row, column, line, and area that we'd like to draw onto.
+We have to calculate the row, column, line and area that we'd like to draw onto.
 As well as calculating the individual byte itself.

 The row is calculated by taking the mouse y position, masking it against